Michèle Bennett: Exile

 The governments of Greece, Spain, Switzerland, Gabon and Morocco all refused the Duvalier family's requests for asylum.
 France agreed to give the Duvaliers temporary entry but also denied them asylum.
 Soon after their arrival in France, their home was raided as part of an investigation into pillaging Haiti's treasury.
 Bennett was found trying to flush documentation down a toilet.
 Her papers documented recent spending including US $168,780 for Givenchy clothing, US $270,200 for Boucheron jewelry and US $9,752 for two children's horse saddles at Hermès.
 In 1987, a French civil court dismissed Haiti's lawsuit against the Duvaliers, which sought to have the Duvaliers held responsible to repay money to Haiti.

 In 1990, Jean‑Claude Duvalier filed for divorce from Bennett in the Dominican Republic, accusing her of immoral acts.
 Bennett, who was living with another man in Cannes at the time, contested the decision, flying to the Dominican Republic to obtain a reversal before her husband prevailed in a third court.
 She was awarded alimony and child support.
 She moved with her children to Paris.

 In the wake of the 2010 Haiti earthquake, Bennett returned to Haiti with a search and rescue team to look for her brother Rudy Bennett in the rubble of the Hôtel Montana.
 Bennett returned to Haiti for Jean‑Claude Duvalier's funeral on 11 October 2014.
-She attended with her two children from their marriage, at a chapel on the grounds of the Institution Saint-Louis de Gonzague school in the Delmas district of Port‑au‑Prince.
+She organized and attended the service with her children from their marriage, at a chapel on the grounds of the Institution Saint-Louis de Gonzague school in the Delmas district of Port‑au‑Prince after then-president Michel Martelly promised, then refused, a state funeral for the former head of state.

 In 2021, she gave an interview to Polo Lifestyles magazine, her first interview since Barbara Walters flew to Mougins in 1986 to interview her.
 In the interview, she spoke openly about her upbringing, her faith, her wedding, her marriage, the events leading to exile and life in France.